-Marriott International, Inc. (NASDAQ: MAR) is a leading lodging company with over 4,000 properties in 78 countries and territories and reported revenues of nearly $13 billion in fiscal year 2013.
-The company operates and franchises hotels and licenses vacation ownership resorts under 18 brands.
-For more information or reservations, please visit our web site at www.marriott.com, and for the latest company news, visit www.marriottnewscenter.com.
+Marriott International, Inc. (NASDAQ: MAR) is a global leading lodging company based in Bethesda, Maryland, USA, with more than 4,300 properties in 81 countries and territories.
+Marriott International reported revenues of nearly $14 billion in fiscal year 2014.
+The company operates and franchises hotels and licenses vacation ownership resorts under 19 brands.
+For more information or reservations, please visit our website at www.marriott.com, and for the latest company news, visit www.marriottnewscenter.com.

 Note on forward-looking statements: The statements about Marriott International, Inc.’s plans to open new hotels and their expected locations are “forward-looking statements" within the meaning of federal securities laws, not historical facts, and are subject to a number of risks and uncertainties, including supply and demand changes for hotel rooms; competitive conditions in the lodging industry; relationships with clients and property owners; the availability of capital to finance hotel growth; and other risk factors identified in Marriott’s most recent quarterly report on Form 10-Q; any of which could cause the actual hotel openings to be materially different.
 Marriott makes these statements as of the date of this press release, and we do not undertake any obligation to publicly update or revise these or any forward-looking statements, whether as a result of new information, future events or otherwise.